J0shW/Pigment/README.md

 [![Product Name Screen Shot][product-screenshot]](https://j0shW.github.io/Pigment/)

-Pigment is a tool for **Miniature** and **Model** painters.
+**Pigment** is a tool for *Miniature* and *Model* painters.
 It helps you find similar colors between paint brands.

-Has your favorite color been discontinued?
-Did a tutorial call for a certain paint or brand that your local hobbby store doesn't carry?
-Is Citadel paint just too rich for your blood?
+*Has your favorite color been discontinued?
+Did a tutorial call for a certain paint or brand that your local hobby store doesn't carry?
+Is Citadel paint just too rich for your blood?*

 Well now with **Pigment** you can find great alternative colors!
 You can search for a color and get matches immediately, so you can get back to painting instead of wasting your time fumbling with paint comparison spreadsheets.